jscm1607/b2-hackathon/README.md

 ## LLM Integration

-The system utilizes Ollama to run local Large Language Models (LLMs), with a recommended parameter size of 7b or less.
+The system utilizes Ollama to run local Large Language Models (LLMs).
 The default model is "deepseek-r1:1.5b" but can be configured to use other compatible models based on your hardware capabilities.

 ## Development and Extension